frankieorabona/KerbalChangelog/README.md

 	// Must use this node name
 	KERBALCHANGELOG
 	{
-		// To show the changelog, this must be set to True showChangelog = True
 		// Add your mod's name here
 		modName = Kerbal Changelog
 		// Declares a version node